tristanballard/starter-academic/content/post/KerasFunctionalAPI/index.md

 ## Model Architecture
 #### LSTM Layers
 I feed all input variables that are time series into separate long short-term memory (LSTM) cells.
-LSTMs, first proposed in 1997 by Sepp Hochreiter and Jürgen Schmidhuber, are a type of recurrent neural network commonly used in time series applications.
+LSTMs, first proposed in 1997 by Sepp Hochreiter and Jurgen Schmidhuber, are a type of recurrent neural network commonly used in time series applications.
 LSTMS are capable of taking the input, storing it for as long as needed, and extracting its value later.
-As a result, they have been very suuccessful in tasks with long-term patterns like speech recognition and long texts.
+As a result, they have been very successful in tasks with long-term patterns like speech recognition and long texts.
 A commonly used alternative is the gated recurrent unit (GRU), which can be easily swapped in the API.

 ``` r
 airTLayer <- airTInput %>%